-Degree conferral occurs each quarter and involves an official audit ensuring that all aspects of a student's degre program are satisfactorily fulfilled according to requirements outlined in the respective program guidebook.
-Upon verification of complete degree requirements, the university dates and confers the degree via the official university transcript and issues an official university diploma - sent by mail to each graduate.
+Graduation can occur any quarter and involves an official audit ensuring that all aspects of a student's degree program are satisfactorily fulfilled according to requirements outlined in the respective program guidebook.
+Upon verification of completed degree requirements, the university dates and confers the degree and issues an official university diploma - sent by mail to each graduate.
 See steps below.

-Commencement occurs each June as a ceremony designed to acknowledge the accomplishment of students' programs of study for the current academic year (fall through summer).
-As such, and to maximize the meaningfulness of the occasion for its participants, the faculty recommend that students who wish to participate in the ceremony do so after their degrees are conferred (i.e. conferred during the prior fall or winter) or if their degree requirements are fully registered for by May 15 and will be completed during the spring quarter containing the June ceremony or the summer quarter immediately following.
-Note: For a student's name to appear in the commencement program booklet, one's degree must be conferred during the prior fall or winter or one must apply for degree conferral no later than Feb.
+Commencement occurs each June as a ceremony designed to acknowledge the accomplishment of students' programs of study for the current academic year (fall quarter through summer quarter).
+As such, and to maximize the meaningfulness of the occasion for its participants, the University recommends that students who wish to participate in the ceremony do so after their degrees are conferred (i.e. conferred during the prior fall or winter quarters) or if all degree requirements are fully registered for by May 15 and will be completed during the spring or summer quarter of the current academic year.
+Note: For a student's name to appear in the commencement program booklet, his/her degree must be conferred during the prior fall or winter quarters or he/she must apply for degree conferral no later than Feb.
 1 prior to the June ceremony for spring or summer quarters.
 Attendance at Commencement is optional.
 For more information, see the Commencement website

 Steps to Ensure Readiness for Degree Conferral:

 Students are advised to review and self-manage their degree programs by periodically checking their Degree Progress Reports (DPR) and consulting with their faculty mentors.
 If the DPR needs to be updated, the faculty mentor initiates and authorizes changes.
 For details regarding the DPR, see Records & Reports.

 2. Student applies to graduate (in advance and by deadline).